May 17, 2024

 If you opt for a presenter standing next to your visuals, then it’s important to know how they are going to access your script.
 In the absence of an expensive teleprompter, write a prompt version of your script and display it on a screen behind the camera.

 It might seem counterintuitive, but the fewer words, the better.
-If a script is written in note form, a presenter can grasp what they need to say next and fill in the blanks when you hit record.
+If a script is written in note form, a presenter can grasp what they need to say next and fill in the blanks when they hit record.
 Please don’t read word-for-word.
 We’re trying to make your video as natural as possible.

-Read your work.
+Read your first draft.
 Then, read it again.
 Read it out loud to get a grasp of where emphasis needs to be placed; mark it in the text.
 Get rid of any typos or mistakes that could cause your narrator or presenter to trip up.
 Lose any fluff, waffle, and fuzz that are getting in the way of the message you are trying to convey.
-Read it non-stop, in front of a mirror, and time yourself to see how long it takes.
+Read it non-stop in front of a mirror, and time yourself to see how long it takes.
 It should take no longer than five minutes.

 Is that even a word?
 Regardless, do it.
 You want your presenter or narrator to be as approachable and un-robotic as possible.
 Hopefully, you’re not writing propaganda for a supreme leader.
 Instead, you’re trying to open up a two-way conversation between your brand and your viewers.
 Trust is the name of the game, and you’re not going to win it with big words in big sentences and industry jargon.